telent/nixwrt/README.md

 pattern:

     with import ./nixwrt/default.nix targetPlatform;
-    (mkDerivations myConfiguration).tftproot
+    (mkDerivations myConfiguration)

 where `targetPlatform` is a NixOS "platform" attrset and `myConfiguration` is an attrset with keys such as `interfaces`, `users`, `packages`, `services` etc that describe what you want to go into the image.
-As there is no actual documentation of this attrset, the best way to get started right now is to copy `backuphost.nix`
+As there is no actual documentation of this attrset, the best way to get started right now is to copy `backuphost.nix`.
+The return value of `mkDerivations` is another attrset, and in 96.2% of cases you probably want the `tftproot` value from it.

-Build the derivation and copy the result into your tftp server data
+So, build the derivation and copy the result into your tftp server data
 directory:

     $ nix-build -I nixpkgs=../nixpkgs-for-nixwrt/  -A tftproot backuphost.nix  --show-trace
-    $ rsync -cIa result $TFTP_SERVER_ROOT # make rsync ignore timestamps when comparing
+    $ rsync -cIa result $TFTP_SERVER_ROOT # -I to ignore timestamps when comparing

 This should leave you with two files in `result/`: `kernel.image` and `rootfs.image`